zone/frontend/README.md

 ## Install

-If you're looking for a easier way to get these configs in your project, be sure to check out [Zoneify](zoneify).
+If you're looking for a easier way to get these configs in your project, be sure to check out [Zoneify][zoneify].

 Using NPM's NPX tool, you can use it without install, just run `npx zoneify`.